Grade 8 Drama Notes; Copy

 operation.
 E.g. Sound Cue.
 Normally given by stage management, but may be taken

-directly from the action (i.e. a Visual Cue).
+directly from the action (i.e. a Visual or Audio Cue).

 CURTAIN